oracle/pgql-lang/pre-pages/pgql-2.0-spec.md

 The `FETCH FIRST` clause is applied after the [OFFSET clause](#offset-clause).
 If there are fewer solutions than the fetch quantity, all solutions are returned.

-For example, in the following query the first solution is pruned from the result (`OFFSET 1`) and the next two solutions are fetched (`FETCH FIRST 2 ROWS ONLY`).
+For example, in the following query the first solution is pruned from the result (`OFFSET 1`) and the next one solution is fetched (`FETCH FIRST 1 ROWS ONLY`).

 {% include image.html file="example_graphs/financial_transactions.png" %}